Our next PPG meeting is on Wednesday 28th June 2017, 7.30pm at Hempnall Surgery

 The PPG constitution document can be found here Constitution Document

-Our next meeting is to be on Wednesday 6th June 2018 at Hempnall Surgery.
+Our next meeting is to be on Wednesday 8th August 2018 at Poringland Surgery.
+All patients welcome.

 Another well attended meeting with around 65 attendees, mainly patients but some people from the surrounding villages were also given the warm welcome by our PPG members.